falconry/falcon/README.rst

     $ xcode-select --install

-The Xcode 5.1 CLang compiler treats unrecognized command-line options as errors; this can cause problems under Python 2.6, for example:
+The Clang compiler treats unrecognized command-line options as errors; this can cause problems under Python 2.6, for example:

 .. code:: bash

     clang: error: unknown argument: '-mno-fused-madd' [-Wunused-command-line-argument-hard-error-in-future]

-You can work around errors caused by unused arguments by setting some environment variables:
+You might also see warnings about unused functions.
+You can work around these issues by setting additional Clang C compiler flags as follows:

 .. code:: bash

-    $ export CFLAGS=-Qunused-arguments
-    $ export CPPFLAGS=-Qunused-arguments
+    $ export CFLAGS="-Qunused-arguments -Wno-unused-function"
-    $ pip install cython falcon

 Test
 ----